-Termites are some of the most destructive bugs to homes, they can do such serious damage because of the large colonies that they live in.
-They also stay hidden, making it even more difficult to catch them before they can do that kind of major damage.
+Termites are among some of the most destructive bugs to homes and other structures.
+They can cause such serious damage due to the large colonies that they live in.
+Termites are secretive creatures that stay hidden, making it difficult to catch them before they cause major damage to your home.

 Luckily, there are some tell-tale signs you can look for to detect termites as quickly as possible to minimize necessary repairs and save your structure.
 Keeping an eye out and doing regular home inspections will help to catch an infestation early, so you can call in the professionals and get it taken care of.